 - In myositis, blood samples show elevated muscle enzymes (CK, LD and ASAT) in active disease.

-- Muscle pain may also have other causes, please read more here.
+- Muscle pain may also have other causes, please read more here (in Danish).

 However, dermatomyositis can occur without any particular inflammation of the muscle, but with significant skin and / or lung disease.

 - Some first experience lung symptoms with strikingly heavy breathing through physical exertion

 - Antisynthetase syndrome diagnosed with lung changes (detected by CT examinations and lung function measurements) And when antibodies Yes-1, Pl-7, Pl-12 (less frequently Ha, Zo, EJ, KS and OJ antibody) are detected

 - MDA-5 syndrome consists of dermatomyositis, typical skin changes, knots in the palms, arthritis and MDA-5 antibody